canselcik/libremarkable/README.md

 However, looking at the function signatures and the analysis so far, it looks like the PoC actually has gotten them right (`EPFrameBuffer::WaveformMode, EPFrameBuffer::UpdateMode` in `EPFramebuffer::sendUpdate`, returning a `uint32_t refresh_marker` that is referred to as an `updateCounter` in `epframebuffer.o`).
 The list of prototypes can be found at the end of this page.

+Additionally take a look at the `/usr/bin/remarkable-test` program.
+It definitely offers interesting insights into the device.

 ### FrameBuffer Spy
 A shared library that intercepts and displays undocumented framebuffer refresh `ioctl` calls for the Remarkable Paper Tablet.
 Usage:
 ```bash